Meet Our Faculty

-Mrs. Hermes is the teacher and facilitator for Citadel, our high school leadership program.
+Mrs. Hermes is the teacher and facilitator for Citadel, our high school leadership program, and she is also our 6th and 10th grade Bible teacher.
 She has a B.A. from Oklahoma Baptist University and an M.Div. from Southwestern Baptist Theological Seminary.
 Before teaching, she served for ten years as a hospital chaplain.

 “God has shown me that He is at work at MVCS and that I am to join Him in His work.
 My great desire is that each graduating class will follow Christ with all they have.
 I pray that they will find their places in His church and continue to serve others as they grow in the grace and knowledge of Christ throughout their lives.
 I want them to follow hard after Him and lead others to do the same.”

-Mrs. Funkhouser is in her sixth year as yearbook advisor, and is an experienced photographer with graphic design experience.
+Mrs. Funkhouser is in her seventh year as yearbook advisor, and is an experienced photographer with graphic design experience.
 She’s also the parent of four Mingo Valley Christian graduates.